- Position: Associate Professor (T&S)

-Before moving to the University of Leeds (UK) in 1995, where he is associate professor, he was a researcher/lecturer at the Italian National Institute of Health (Istituto Superiore di Sanita) in Rome where he was involved in the development of a Masters programme in Health Management, conducted a number of research and carried out major international consultancy assignments.
-He served as Evaluation Coordinator of a major multi-country WHO-UNICEF Joint Nutrition Support Programme (JNSP) on behalf of the Government of Italy (Funder), based in Rome, New York and Geneva.
-He served as a consultant to a number of international organisations, such as Carter Centre, WHO, UNICEF, World Bank, EU and DFID.
+Before moving to the University of Leeds (UK) in 1995, where I am an associate professor, I was a researcher/lecturer at the Italian National Institute of Health (Istituto Superiore di Sanita) in Rome where I was involved in the development of a Masters programme in Health Management, conducted a number of research and carried out major international consultancy assignments.
+I served as Evaluation Coordinator of a major multi-country WHO-UNICEF Joint Nutrition Support Programme (JNSP) on behalf of the Government of Italy (Funder), based in Rome, New York and Geneva.
+I served as a consultant to a number of international organisations, such as Carter Centre, WHO, UNICEF, World Bank, EU and DFID.

-He has dedicated substantial time to establishing and developing the capacity of training institutions in a number of low income countries for nearly four decades and training hundreds of graduates and participants with innovative curricula, educational techniques and technologies, introducing post-graduate problem based learning and pioneering continuous professional development (CPD) initiatives for doctors, pharmacists, nurses and other health professionals in different parts of the world.
-His scientific production focuses on policy and planning, human resources development, community health and gender issues, mental health systems and aspects of the interaction between the health service providers and the end users.
+I have dedicated substantial time to establishing and developing the capacity of training institutions in a number of low income countries for nearly four decades and training hundreds of graduates and participants with innovative curricula, educational techniques and technologies, introducing post-graduate problem based learning and pioneering continuous professional development (CPD) initiatives for doctors, pharmacists, nurses and other health professionals in different parts of the world.
+My scientific production focuses on policy and planning, human resources development, community health and gender issues, mental health systems and aspects of the interaction between the health service providers and the end users.

 My current work portfolio within the Nuffield Centre for International Health and Development involves:

 - Deputy Head and Teaching Coordinator at the Nuffield Centre for International Health and Development

 - Lead International Capacity Development and Knowledge Transfer

 - Director of Specialised CPD Courses